IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_imported_certificate.rst

     (Required for new resource) The PEM-encoded contents of your certificate.

+  endpoint_type (False, str, None)
+    public or private.

+  custom_metadata (False, dict, None)
+    The secret metadata that a user can customize.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  custom_metadata (False, dict, None)
-    The secret metadata that a user can customize.

-  name (True, str, None)
+  intermediate (False, str, None)
-    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.
+    (Optional) The PEM-encoded intermediate certificate to associate with the root certificate.

   labels (False, list, None)
     Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.

+  description (False, str, None)
+    An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.

+  version_custom_metadata (False, dict, None)
+    The secret version metadata that a user can customize.

-  endpoint_type (False, str, None)
+  private_key (False, str, None)
-    public or private.
+    (Optional) The PEM-encoded private key to associate with the certificate.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the Secrets Manager instance.

   id (False, str, None)